BritBox: Ownership and areas served

 The BritBox service is operated by different entities depending on country of operation.
 Prior to 2022, the BBC was directly involved in the ownership of the UK service.
-BritBox outside the UK are operated by BBC Studios, the BBC's commercial subsidiary, due to restrictions on (TV Licence) funding between domestic and international services.
+BritBox outside the UK are operated by BBC Studios, the BBC's commercial subsidiary, due to restrictions on TV Licence funding between domestic and international services.

-The service in the United States and Canada is owned by BritBox LLC, a joint venture of BBC Studios and ITV, both owning a 50% equal majority share each.
-AMC Networks, the BBC's joint partner on the US cable channel BBC America, is an investor and has a non-voting minority stake in the service.
-Concerns have risen since they purchased RLJ Entertainment (who owns a rival British TV service Acorn TV) and their own AMC+, Shudder, Allblk and HIDIVE SVOD services, as well as its stake in Philo MVPD service.
+The service in the United States and Canada is owned by BritBox LLC, a subsidiary of BBC Studios since its acquisition of ITV's fifty-percent stake in 2024.
+AMC Networks, the BBC's joint partner on the US cable channel BBC America, holds a non-voting minority stake in the service.
+This stake has been called into question since AMC's purchase of RLJ Entertainment — owner of rival British TV service Acorn TV — in 2018, with it and the company's other streaming services (AMC+, Shudder, Allblk, HIDIVE, and Philo) posing a potential conflict of interest.

-The service in the United Kingdom is wholly-owned by ITV.
+The service in the United Kingdom is wholly owned by ITV.
 The service was originally a joint venture of the BBC and ITV.
-Channel Four Television Corporation and Paramount Networks UK & Australia on behalf of Channel 5, offered content for the service in the UK but took no shares in the joint venture operator.
+Channel Four Television Corporation and Paramount Networks UK & Australia on behalf of Channel 5 offered content for the service in the UK but took no shares in the joint venture operator.
 In March 2022, ITV announced that it had bought out the remaining stakes of the service it did not already own, and that it planned to integrate the service into an upcoming video on demand platform known as ITVX.

-The service in Australia is operated by the BritBox Australia Partnership, equally owned (50%) by both BBC Studios and ITV.
+The service in Australia is operated by the BritBox Australia Partnership, originally owned equally (50%) by both BBC Studios and ITV and currently run solely by BBC Studios.
 It launched on 23 November 2020.

-The service in South Africa is equally owned by BBC Studios and ITV at 50% shares each.
+The service in South Africa was equally owned by BBC Studios and ITV at 50% shares each until February 2024, when ITV's shares were acquired by BBC Studios.

-The services in the Nordic countries would be distributed by TV 2 in Norway, and C More in Denmark, Sweden and Finland.
+The services in the Nordic countries would be distributed by C More in Denmark, Finland, TV 2 in Norway, and Sweden.
 Signups to BritBox International directly are available through its website.